Gardner Museum Heist —Blog

 I shared the email with Amore who then emailed me, "Another caveat: I meant to tell you: If you have "Master Thieves," you'll note that a woman named Donna is quoted regarding George Reissfelder.
 I know her well.
 She told me that she told Kurkjian she would only talk on the condition of anonymity.
 He agreed.
 Then he listed her name AND the town she lives in now."

-And that was the last I heard from Stephen Kurkjian or he from me until January 22, 2021, shortly before the release of the Netflix Documentary, This Is A Robbery, about the Gardner heist case, four years later.
+That was the last I heard from Stephen Kurkjian or he from me until January 22, 2021, a couple of months before the release of the Netflix Documentary, This Is A Robbery, about the Gardner heist case.
+It had been four years.

-Shortly after its release, the Armenian Mirror Spectator reported "It is not often one gets to talk to the star of a Netflix series," "but Stephen Kurkjian is not a typical star."
-The story, which included an interview with Kurkjian said that his "book, "Master Thieves," served as a starting point for the Netflix series and that Kurkjian served as a production consultant," the Armenian Mirror Spectator reported.
+Shortly after the documentary's release, the Armenian Mirror Spectator published a story about Kurkjian, and his role in the Netflix Gardner heist documentary series "This Is A Robbery."
+"It is not often one gets to talk to the star of a Netflix series, "but Stephen Kurkjian is not a typical star."
+The story, said that his "book, "Master Thieves," served as a starting point for the Netflix series and that Kurkjian had served as a production consultant."

-The reason I had not gone into the Donati-Ferrara account was because it was based on fourth-hand information; what Kurkjian said, an anonymous source said, Ferrara claimed Donati said 23 years after Donati had died.
-There is no additional sourcing of anything Kurkjian has referenced supporting Donati's involvement in the Gardner heist, which is likely why other media have not picked up on the story either.
+There is no additional sourcing of anything Kurkjian has referenced supporting Donati's involvement in the Gardner heist, which is likely why other news media never picked up on the story either.

 There is no discussion of any connection between Robert Guarente and Robert Donati in any way in Last Seen Podcast, as Kurkjian claims in his email to me.
-Donati and Guarente are not even mentioned in any of the same episodes.
-The only episodes of Last Seen Podcast where Guarente's name is mentioned are episodes five and 9.
+Donati's name and Guarente's names are not even mentioned in any of the same episodes.
+The only episodes of Last Seen Podcast where Guarente's name is mentioned are episodes 5 and 9.
 The only episode of Last Seen Podcast where Robert Donati's name arises is in episode 7.

-Kurkjian did report a connection between the two men in a couple of Last Seen Podcast companion articles for the WBUR website, at the time in 2018 when Last Seen Podcast episodes were being released.
+Kurkjian did report a connection between the two men in a couple of Last Seen Podcast companion articles for the WBUR website, when Last Seen Podcast episodes were being released in 2018.

 In one article Kurkjian supports his claim that Guarente might be involved, by asserting without any evidence that after he got out of prison Guarente invited old friends up to his new home in Maine.
 "Among those he hosted was Robert Donati of Revere, and David Turner of Braintree, whose names have been associated for years with the Gardner theft."